maryam-ataei/test_framework/README.md

 ## Customization and Updating the Test

 The framework can be used for any TCP protocol.
-After running the generate_module.py script, you can modify the generated test_search.c file to select which protocol function to test.
-Simply add the protocol-specific function calls in the test file.
+After running the generate_module.py script, you need to modify the generated test_search.c file.
+The parts that need to be updated define by //NEED UPDATE: comment.

 For example, if you're using the SEARCH protocol and the function is search_update, make sure to update test_search.c to include the following: